Kübekháza

+History

 Kübekháza was founded in 1844 by the settlement of tobacco farmers.
+Starting in the 1850s, increasing numbers of impoverished Hungarian farmers left the village, and were replaced by Banat Swabians.

-A significant, 20% of the population was once German, many of which were deported after the Second World War.
-Even though the presence of Germans have decreased over the years (0,8% in 2020), this heritage is still honored by the village with street signs and boards displaying information in German aside from the default Hungarian.
+By the start of the Second World War around 20% of the village's population was German.
+Many Swabians fled the village before the advance of the Red Army, since the majority of male Swabian villagers were SS-volunteers.
+The remaining Germans were forcibly expelled in the following years, and in 2020 the town's German population was less than 0.8%.
+However, the village still honours its German heritage with street signs and boards that displaying information in German alongside Hungarian.

 The village was named after the Austrian statesman Karl Friedrich von Kübeck (Kübeck Károly Frigyes).
 Kübeck did not take direct action in the foundation of the settlement and likely never visited Kübekháza.

+Culture

 The settlement is sometimes called operetta-village because of the operetta-festival held with famous participants every summer.